benc153/framebuild/README.md

 `chainstays.png` is drawn in a reference frame in which the chainstays are flat on the paper, so that should have the right lengths.

+### Tapered Head-Tubes

+`framebuild` doesn't support tapered head-tubes but `copecalc` does.
+You can work around this as follows:

+1. Design your frame using the diameter that the HT has at the top.
+2. Once you've cut the actual tapered HT to length, mark the positions of the DT mitre on it.
+3. Measure the diameter of the HT at the top and bottom of the mitre, and work out the diameter change per unit length.
+4. Run `copecalc` with the -t option to make your template.
+5. Replace the HT diameter in your ini file with the diameter at the top of the mitre.
+Run `framebuild` again and this will give you the correct DT length from the inside of the ST mitre to the inside of the HT mitre.
+6. Replace the HT diameter with the diameter at the top of the mitre, run `framebuild` again, and this will give you the correct DT length from the outside of the BB mitre to the outside of the HT mitre.
+You don't strictly need both these measurements-- the one in step 5 is enough-- but it's good to double-check.

+When you change the HT length and rerun `framebuild` the angle of the DT will actually change very slightly because it's solving to keep your lower extension at the value you asked for.
+But the difference is not significant and the cut lengths you get from changing that diameter will be close enough.

 ### Building it